 Records Retention

-The Permittee must retain records of
+The Permittee must retain records of the following documents on site, or within reasonable access to the site:

+The current version of the Sand and Gravel General Permit.

+Permit coverage page.

+The Site Management Plan (SMP), including all four main sections, site map, and applicable incorporated plans.

+All monitoring information for a minimum of five (5) years including:

+Copies of Discharge Monitoring Reports.

+All calibration and maintenance records.

+All original recordings for continuous monitoring instrumentation.

+For a minimum of three (3) years from the date of the sample, measurement, report, or application:

-all monitoring information for a minimum of five (5) years.
-Such information must include all calibration and maintenance records and all original recordings for continuous monitoring instrumentation, copies of all reports required by this permit, and records of all data used to complete the application for this permit.
+Copies of all reports required by this permit.

+Records of all data used to complete the application for this permit.

 The Permittee must extend this period of retention during the course of any unresolved litigation regarding the discharge of pollutants by the Permittee or when requested by Ecology.

-Recording of Results

-The Permittee must record, for each measurement or sample taken, the following information:

-The date, exact place, method, and time of sampling.

-The individual who performed the sampling or measurement.

-The dates the analyses were performed.

-The individual or lab which performed the analyses.

-The analytical techniques or methods used.
+The Permittee must make all plans, documents, and records required by this permit immediately available, upon request, to Ecology or the local jurisdiction.

+The Permittee must provide a copy of the SMP (including all four main sections, site map, and applicable incorporated plans) to the public when requested in writing to do so.
+The copy must be provided within 10 days.

+If the Permittee receives a public records request for more than one facility that the Permittee owns/operates under the Sand and Gravel General Permit, the permittee must respond within 10 days by either:

-The results of all analyses.
+Providing copies of all the requested SMPs.

+Providing the requester(s) a reasonable estimate of when the requests will be fulfilled.
+And by providing the copies of all the requested SMPs within 10 days per SMP requested (e.g. if a Permittee receives a request to provide SMPs for three of their facilities they will have a maximum of 30 days to provide the copies of all three SMPs).

 Reporting Permit Violations

 In the event the Permittee is unable to comply with any of the permit terms, conditions or discharge limits, due to any cause, the Permittee must: